wiggzz/webapp-timelapse/README.md

 Take a look at the example configuration in `examples/simpleConfig.js`.

-The simple example clones the `font-dragr` into a temporary directory and starts a protractor browser session for taking screenshots.
+The simple example clones https://github.com/ryanseddon/font-dragr into a temporary directory and starts a protractor browser session for taking screenshots.
 Then it checks out each commit between one with a SHA starting with `0134fb69cf...` and one with a SHA starting with `2d2d3f26e6...`, and then runs any assigned tasks.

 `repo.select()` returns a selection object that provides some convenience functions for selecting commit ranges.
 The `.from()` function allows one to specify where to start a selection with a string that matches the beginning of the commit SHA, `.end()` specifies the ending commit.